ilya-markevich/node-mapper/README.md

 * `typeName [String]`: type name.
 * `fields Array([String])`: array of fields that will be created for the type.

-Returns: custom type function constructor
+Returns: custom type function constructor.

 ### `mapper.registerConvention(conventionName, ConventionImplementation)`
 Register new field convention.
 See [conventions](#conventions) for more details.